Home of the Good Shepherd / St Michael's House Home, Hoar Cross, near Burton-on-Trent, Staffordshire

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Pusey House Archives, St Giles, Oxford OX1 3LZ.
-Holds a large collection of St Margaret's archives - a detailed list is available here.
+Holds a large collection of St Margaret's archives - see the catalogue and accessions list.

 - Index of the Society's first 30,000 children's case files ordered by surname.